kubeshop/kusk-gateway/docs/api_autopilot.md

 Any REST API will typically consist of a Kubernetes pod(s) that is running the server and a Kubernetes service pointed to it.

 ## It just works
-To expose preexisting REST API in the cluster you would just have to execute this:
+To expose a pre-existing REST API in the cluster, you would just have to execute this:

 ```sh
 kubectl apply -f svc.yaml